sanctuary-js/sanctuary/README.md

 false
 ```

-#### <a name="match" href="https://github.com/sanctuary-js/sanctuary/blob/v3.1.0/index.js#L4476">`match :: NonGlobalRegExp -⁠> String -⁠> Maybe { match :: String, groups :: Array (Maybe String) }`</a>
+#### <a name="match" href="https://github.com/sanctuary-js/sanctuary/blob/v10.0.0/src/match.js#L1">`match :: NonGlobalRegExp -⁠> String -⁠> Maybe (Array (Maybe String))`</a>

-Takes a pattern and a string, and returns Just a match record if the
+Takes a pattern and a string, and returns Just an array of captured
-pattern matches the string; Nothing otherwise.
+values if the pattern matches the string; Nothing otherwise.

-`groups :: Array (Maybe String)` acknowledges the existence of optional
+`Maybe String` acknowledges the existence of optional capturing groups.
-capturing groups.

 Properties: